Why Registering a Used Boat Is Different

 Step 2: Create a Bill of Sale

-A bill of sale is a written agreement documenting the sale.
-It should include: the full names and addresses of both buyer and seller, the date of sale, the purchase price, a complete description of the vessel (year, make, model, length, HIN), engine details (make, horsepower, serial number), and signatures of both parties.
+Include these elements: Full legal names and addresses of both buyer and seller, date of sale, purchase price (this determines your sales tax), complete vessel description (year, make, model, length, hull material, HIN), engine details (make, horsepower, serial number, fuel type), trailer details if included, statement that the vessel is free of liens (or disclosure of existing liens), and signatures of both parties.

-Step 3: Submit the Title Application
+Step 3: Submit the Title and Registration Application

-In many states, you can complete both the title transfer and registration in one transaction at the same office.
-This is the most efficient approach.
+Submit the signed title, bill of sale, and completed applications to your state's titling and registration agency.
+In many states, you can complete both title transfer and registration in a single transaction at the same office — this is the most efficient approach.

 Sales Tax on Used Boats

-Buying a Used Boat from Out of State
+Buying from Out of State

 Frequently Asked Questions